 I grew up with my three sisters on a farm in the Great Southern and after I dropped out of university I went home to the family farm and farmed with my father for six years.
 I learnt a lot about machinery and enjoyed driving the tractor and the harvester.
 I remember we had one very dry year when I spent a lot of time in the old International truck carting water for livestock.
 I had my own sheep dog, and we spent hours droving sheep and working in the sheep yards.
 At shearing time I would roustabout until I got my owner-classer certificate and then I could class the wool.

 Eventually the farm was sold and I moved to a tourist town where I worked at an art gallery for a short time before I met my husband and moved to his farm.
 It was strange becoming a farmer’s wife instead of a farmer.
 I still help out on the farm but my main focus for the last sixteen years has been my children, and now my photography business.

-As Anita Jean Photography I had been photographing farming families for several years as part of my family portrait business when I realised that I wanted to document more than just the people on the farm.
+As Caro Telfer, Photographer I had been photographing farming families for many years as part of my family portrait business when I realised that I wanted to document more than just the people on the farm.
 When my friend’s family made the tough decision to sell their farm I went and photographed the farm to make a farm album for the family before they left.
 Then I decided our own family should have one.
 And I wished that I had something similar to show my kids so they could see what I did on the farm with their grandfather before I was married.
 We have a bit of old video footage somewhere, but not an album of photos that tells the whole story.